Become an RTD Vendor

-RTD also encourages the participation of certified Small Business Enterprises (SBE) on all of its procurement activities.
-At all times RTD promotes small business participation, by establishing and maintaining a plan that will assist small business competition, eliminate any obstacles that may prevent their participation as prime contractors or as subcontractors.
+RTD also encourages the participation of certified Small Business Enterprises (SBE) in all of its procurement activities.
+At all times RTD promotes small business participation by establishing and maintaining a plan that will assist small business competition and eliminate any obstacles that may prevent their participation as prime contractors or as subcontractors.

 RTD uses the Small Business Administration’s (SBA) definition and size standards (as it may be amended from time to time) to define a small business: